How to Propagate Geraniums From Cuttings

 - If you desire bushy plants, pinch the stems.

 - During active growing months, fertilize every few weeks.
 Use a water-soluble fertilizer at half strength.
 DO NOT FERTILIZE IN THE WINTER.

-- I suggest you re-pot your Geraniums every spring to keep them fresh looking.
+- I suggest you re-pot them every spring to keep them fresh looking.